larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 #### Ingestible Toxin Catalyst
 >This catalyst will allow the user to convert any Alchemical Toxin to an ingestible form that may be laced into food or drink.
 The Toxin will be applied to the first person to consume the food or drink, and will take effect after 20 seconds.
 To apply an Ingestible Toxin, the Toxin Tag, and a Catalyst tag must be attached to the bottom of the container, or the tags can be given to a marshal once the Toxin has been applied.
 Applying an ingestible toxin takes a minimum of 5 seconds.
 #### Poison Damage Dart
 >This is a small dart with a poison laced tip.
 The character will throw a packet to indicate throwing a dart at the target.
 The dart may be blocked as if it was a strike from a Ranged Weapon.
 This dart will instantly do 5 points of poison damage to the target.
-The attack call for this is “5 Poison”.
+The attack call for this is "5 Poison”.
 #### Alchemical Light
 >This recipe creates a bottle of liquid light that provides a soft glow to see by.
 An Alchemical Light may be passed to another person once activated.
 There is no activation phrase for an Alchemical Light.
 An Alchemical Light will last one day once used.
 #### Smelling Salts
 >This will create a very strong smelling solution that will wake up characters that are under the effects of Sleep, or Waylay by roleplaying waving it beneath their nose for 10 seconds.
-Applying this alchemy requires the phrase “Smelling salts”.
+Applying this alchemy requires the phrase "Smelling salts”.
 #### Wounding Coating
 >This coating can be applied to a weapon on a 5 count.
 Wounding Coating allows the Poisoner to swing for a single weapon blow, for +5 additional damage, and change their damage type to Poison.
-Ex: a character normally swings for 3, uses their Wounding Coating, and swings “8 Poison.”
+Ex: a character normally swings for 3, uses their Wounding Coating, and swings "8 Poison.”
 This lasts until used or until you complete a long rest.
 A weapon can only have one coating applied at a time.

 ### Rank II